 TCR Advanced SL Disc is one of the bikes that prefer practicality and simplicity over sophisticated features.

-I’m referring to the cockpit, which does not yet have integrated cable routing, as is usual for bikes in this price range.
+The 2024 finally has the fully integrated cable routing, as is usual for bikes in this price range.
 So you can adjust the handlebar position to maximize fit.
+The previous generations had only semi-integrated cockpits.

 The seatpost is integrated, reducing overall weight, marginally improving aerodynamics, and eliminating seatpost slip.
 But I recommend following the motto “measure twice and cut once.”